ppekko/site/README.md

 # heya

-i'm a guy who creates code, and i like code that compile into tiny sizes.
+i'm a guy who creates code, and i like code that compile into tiny sizes (and other tiny things ;)).

 i'm also the creator of [vtc (very terrible code)](https://vtc.pipewarp.co.uk), and i'm a lead dev there.